OpenEnergyPlatform/academy/docs/learning_modules/03_download.md

 ## For whom ist this training and what can you learn?

-oep-icon::info **This course is aimed at researchers, policy makers and any interested person, who**
+:oep-icon-info: **This course is aimed at researchers, policy makers and any interested person, who**

 - wants to find and view data on the OEP
 - wants to find and download data on the OEP

-oep-icon::info **After reading the sections of this training course you will**
+:oep-icon-info: **After reading the sections of this training course you will**

 - be able to find data on the OEP via the data search functionality
 - be able to download data tables as .csv or as a datapackage including the metadata